euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

   a queue if one is registered
   (this is Java's variant of Python's weak reference callbacks)
 * we poll from the reference queue and clean up the corresponding native resource
-* since other native objects might need the resource we don't just call ``free``, but instead perform reference counting
+* since other native objects might need the resource, we don't call ``free``, but instead perform reference counting

-So far, this would work.
-But remember, JyNI also needs the opposit scenario, where a native peer is backed by a Java-object (see figure :ref:`nnJ0`).
+So far this would work, but JyNI also needs the opposite scenario, where a native peer is backed by a Java-object (see figure :ref:`nnJ0`).

 .. figure:: NativeNeedsJava_0050.eps